 - Provide shade.

 Behind the shade of the palm and the house we will be moving our three coffee plants as they have been getting roasted way ahead of time in the full sun.

-The rest of the garden will be planted out as a traditional Thai garden with a few Thinglish twists to provide lots of shade, color and pleasant aromas.
-It will be a mixture of citrus, pomegranate, orchids and a pong pong tree near the road with lots of beneficial flowers in between to provide a splash of vibrant colors and bee food.
+The rest of the garden will be planted out as a traditional Thai garden with a few Thinglish twists to provide lots of shade, colour and pleasant aromas.
+It will be a mixture of citrus, pomegranate, orchids and a pong pong tree near the road with lots of beneficial flowers in between to provide a splash of vibrant colours and bee food.

 Now it’s time to get my sleeves rolled up, boots on and go dig around the new Thai house with my outlaws!

 If you dug this post, leave a comment below.

 Support us by shopping at our store here.